Program

 Bruno Crispo, University of Trento

-Gudifu: Guided Differential Fuzzing for HTTP Request Parsing Discrepancies
+Gudifu: Guided Differential Fuzzing for HTTP Request Parsing Discrepancies [PDF]

 Bahruz Jabiyev, Dartmouth College